HeyYouWhoMe/BugTracker/README.md

 We are excited to use GitHub as a Bug Tracker and here is the link that you can either add an issue, see issues in progress, and see issues that are closed.

+# This is our Issue Link

+Report bugs here!

 https://github.com/HeyYouWhoMe/BugTracker/issues

 # Please Help Us